chrisnajman/accessible-accordion-v2/README.md

 # Accessible Accordion V2

-An accessible accordion built with the `<details>` element.
-This CSS snippet enhances the accordion with a smooth height transition - but only when it's safe and supported.
+Accessible accordions built with the `<details>` element.
+This CSS snippet enhances the accordions with a smooth height transition - but only when it's safe and supported.
 It uses modern CSS features with progressive enhancement in mind.
+There are two pages, one showing multiple and one showing a single accordion.

+> [!NOTE]
+> To enable multiple accordions add the same `name` attribute to each of the `details` tags, e.g. `name="accordion"`.

 ## Features